2. Purpose and scope

 - Describe how the Provincial Emergency Operations Centre (PEOC) communicates and shares information with and between stakeholders to enhance situational awareness.

-In order to achieve these goals, the plan must:
+To achieve these goals, the plan must:

-- Be flexible enough to adapt to a broad spectrum of types of emergencies.
+- be flexible enough to adapt to a broad spectrum of types of emergencies

-- Describe emergency response that is supplemental to, and not a substitute for, community resources.
+- describe emergency response that is supplemental to, and not a substitute for, community resources

-- Describe mechanisms of support for emergencies with or without a formal declaration of emergency.
+- describe mechanisms of support for emergencies with or without a formal declaration of emergency

-- Describe the coordination of response and recovery activities that are led by the province during the response phase.
+- describe the coordination of response and recovery activities that are led by the province during the response phase

-- Describe the provision of centralised coordination of emergency management across multiple provincial organizations.
+- describe the provision of centralised coordination of emergency management across multiple provincial organizations

 2.3.
 Scope

-The PERP outlines the general concepts, structure, and requirements for the response to an emergency that requires the coordination of activities between multiple provincial organizations.
+The PERP outlines the general concepts, structure and requirements for the response to an emergency that requires the coordination of activities between multiple provincial organizations.
 The PERP describes how this type of response is coordinated between community, provincial, and federal governments, as well as other responding organizations.

 There is significant overlap between response and recovery activities in an emergency.
 The PERP provides guidance on the coordination of recovery activities when they happen concurrently with response activities.